kztk-m/sparcl/README.md

     type T a1 ... an = T Ty1 ...
 Tym

 Their syntax is a similar to Haskell's one.
-Unlike Haskell, there is no partial applications of types and each type variable must range of types or multiplicities.
+Unlike Haskell, there is no partial applications of types and each type variable must range over types or multiplicities.
-Currently, the system does not equip with kind-checking.
+Currently, the system does not have kind-checking.
 So, it may accept some ill-formed type declarations.

-We also allow GADTs, of which syntax is different from Haskell.
+We also allow GADTs, but use a different syntax from Haskell's.
 See, `GV_func.sparcl` for an example.

 Types in Sparcl include following ones.